Esri/mapbook-wpf/README.md

 - Legend
 - Locators with autosuggestions
 - Bookmarks
-- Portal Authentication using IWA
+- Portal Authentication using IWA and OAuth2

 ## Development Instructions